akessaris/lost-and-found-qr/README.md

   * Work on server deployment
   * Work on database implementation and indexing

-* Nayeem - Security
+* Nayeem - Authentication
   * Authentication done using [Passport](http://www.passportjs.org)
   * Automatically salts and hashes passwords
-    * Should look into "strategies" for passport (will allow us to implement many of the below features)
-  * "Forgot Password?"
-    * Captcha
-    * Multi-Factor or Third Party Authentication
-  * Find a way to track login attempts
-  * Track number of times an item is registered, try to match similar items
-  * For important tasks like claiming items, have users reauthenticate

 * Wei - Front End
   * All html files are in [views](views) directory